On the minimal Blow-up rate for the 2D generalized Zakharov- Kuznetsov model: Lower bound for the rate of blow-up

 \section{Lower bound for the rate of blow-up}

 Taking into account the estimate \eqref{estimacion_final} and denoting

-the local well-posedness theory is obtained by a contraction argument in the space $\mathcal Y(M,T)$, provided the smallness condition $c(s) T^{\frac18+\frac16}M^2<1/4$ is satisfied.
-We adapt arguments develop by Colliander et. al \cite{Colliander} for the Zakharov system, which were originally developed by Weissler \cite{Weissler} for the heat equation, to prove a lower bound on the rate of blow up.
-Denote by $T^{*}$ the supremum of all $T> 0$ for which there exists a solution $u$ of the mZK satisfying
+the local well-posedness theory is obtained by a contraction argument in the space $\mathcal Y(M,T)$, provided the smallness condition $c(s) T^{\frac18+\frac16}M^2<1/4$ is satisfied for $k=2$ and $M^kc(s)T^{\gamma}\leq \frac{1}{4}$ for $k\geq 3.$ We adapt arguments developed by Colliander et al. \cite{Colliander} for the Zakharov system, which were originally developed by Weissler \cite{Weissler} for the heat equation, to prove a lower bound on the rate of blow up.\\